Celebrating the Patata Tosca in the medieval village of Santa Maria a Monte

 The detailed program of the evenings and the names of the guest artists will be announced by the organizing committee in the weeks leading up to the event.
 Free admission.

-The detailed program of musical evenings and shows for the 2026 edition will be announced by the Fried Potato Festival Committee in the weeks leading up to the event.
+The detailed lineup of artists and musical performances for the 53rd edition (from August 19 to 24, 2026) will be announced by the Fried Potato Festival Committee in the weeks leading up to the event.
+We will publish it here as soon as it becomes available.

-By car: Take the Pontedera exit on the FI-PI-LI highway, then follow signs for Santa Maria a Monte.
-By train: Reach the Pontedera-Casciana Terme station, then continue by bus.
-In previous years, a free evening shuttle service was provided from the stadium parking area in Ponticelli.
+By car: take the Pontedera exit on the FI-PI-LI highway, then follow signs for Santa Maria a Monte.
+By train: Pontedera-Casciana Terme station, then by bus.
+In previous years, a free evening shuttle service was provided from the parking lot in the Ponticelli stadium area.

-Evening opening; food stalls are active from the evening, while frying in the padellone begins in the late afternoon.
+Evening opening; food stalls are active from the evening, while frying in the giant pan begins in the late afternoon.
 Musical performances generally start at 9:30 PM.

 No photos yet.
 Share yours!